AharonSambol/GraphicIDE/README.md

 or indent in the functions.
 You can now write your program in .Main and for any function just make a new Tab and write it there.

+The reason you aren't seeing pictures but rather just normal text is because the tab you are focused on shows text as to not be annoying to write.
+To get it to display pictures either click on a different tab (the one on the right) or press `insert`

 Finally run the program, it might ask you to save it first.